 Every property has an assessed value which is suppose to be the full fair market value.
-NYS establishes this percentage (the Residential Assessment Ratio/RAR) which is divided into your assessed value to calculate your property's full fair market value.
+NYS establishes a percentage (the Residential Assessment Ratio/RAR) which is divided into your assessed value to calculate your property's full fair market value.
 Your property tax bills are calculated by multiplying your assessment times the tax rate.
 While we can't change your tax rate or RAR, we can reduce your assessment, which proportionally reduces your taxes.
-To do this, a Property Tax Grievance must be filed, contesting your assessment.
+Find out more about assessments and property tax bills in NYS

 1. Form RP-524 or Complaint on Real Property Assessment is filed before the Board of Assessment Review (BAR) with supporting documents on the grounds of Unequal, Excessive, Unlawful Assessment, Misclassification.